risc0/risc0/examples/prorata/README.md

 This example demonstrates using the zkVM for calculating pro rata distribution of a total dollar amount in a simple but realistic way, and then securely attesting to any given payee that their amount was correctly calculated.
 The example uses the off-the-shelf `rust_decimal` crate for numerically correct calculation including banker's rounding.

-Walking through this example requires around 16GB of RAM and under 20 minutes on a reasonably modern CPU like 8-core Ryzen 5800X.
+Walking through this example on Linux requires a minimum of around 12GB of RAM and takes under 20 minutes on a reasonably modern CPU like 8-core Ryzen 5800X.
+The slowest build step is single threaded so more cores shouldn't make too much difference.

 ### Building